- Hours of Operation

 Any negative review or posting on a public forum related to a closed night visit will result in the writer being banned from the Frosty Drew Observatory and Science Center campus for a period of one year, plus the time the posting is in the public space.
 Not properly preparing for your visit is not our fault!

 For updates on our weekly stargazing schedule, please visit our events page.
 For updates on Fridays about that night's public stargazing event, visit the Frosty Drew Home Page.
-Our weekly stargazing event listing, will be at the top of all our news listings on the days we are open, and will give you an idea of what to expect that night.
-We frequently post status messages to the Frosty Drew Observatory Facebook and Twitter from the Observatory with a final "Closing Up" post once our stargazing fun comes to an end.
+Our weekly stargazing event listing will be at the top of all our news listings on the days we are open, and will give you an idea of what to expect that night.

 For further contact information please visit Contacting Frosty Drew Observatory and Science Center.

 Some of our events require tickets for visitors to gain admission.
-Specifically, our special events will usually require visitors to purchase tickets either in advance or on site.
-At this time, regular Friday Stargazing Nights events may require visitors to acquire tickets.
+Specifically, our special events will usually require visitors to purchase tickets in advance.
+During the months of May - December, regular Friday Stargazing Nights events will require visitors to acquire tickets.
+Outside of this time frame tickets may be required for visitors to attend.

 How to tell if an event we are hosting requires visitors to purchase tickets: